Self-similarity: Examples

 Finite subdivision rules are a powerful technique for building self-similar sets, including the Cantor set and the Sierpinski triangle.

+Some space filling curves, such as the Peano curve and Moore curve, also feature properties of self-similarity.

 In cybernetics

 The viable system model of Stafford Beer is an organizational model with an affine self-similar hierarchy, where a given viable system is one element of the System One of a viable system one recursive level higher up, and for whom the elements of its System One are viable systems one recursive level lower down.

 In nature

 Self-similarity can be found in nature, as well.
-To the right is a mathematically generated, perfectly self-similar image of a fern, which bears a marked resemblance to natural ferns.
-Other plants, such as Romanesco broccoli, exhibit strong self-similarity.
+Plants, such as Romanesco broccoli, exhibit strong self-similarity.